w3c/sdw/meetings/f2f-3-recap.md

 MapML is in the incubation stage in the [strategy funnel][1].
 It is currently being worked on within an OGC testbed.

 The aim of MapML is to make it easy to create maps within web pages.
 Assuming that APIs and javascript are harder than HTML, MapML is envisioned as a 'fork' of HTML with its own media type.
 Native browser support is a goal.
 This was discussed in the SDWIG and during a breakout session on Wednesday.
+Browser vendors indicated that they prefer not to add more things, as browsers are already big pieces of software and there already are enough primitives to build what we need.

 There was also relevant guidance by the Technical Architecture Group (TAG): domain specific languages such as existing ones for math, music, chemistry, etc. can be implemented in browsers using Web Components.
 These are a useful building block that allow the preservation of semantics and no need to wait for browsers to integrate support.